Rich Action-semantic Consistent Knowledge for Early Action Prediction: Related work

+Semantic consistent knowledge has been explored in many visual tasks.
+For example, Xie et al. \cite{xie2020multi} and Chen et al. \cite{chen2019cross} modeled semantic consistency between image and text modalities for cross-model retrieval.
+Jia et al. \cite{jia2021spatial} modeled spatial and semantic consistency for pedestrian attribute recognition.
+Gao et al. \cite{gao2017video} explored the semantics between words and visual content for video captioning.
+Different from these tasks, we focus on exploring action semantic consistency among different partial videos.

-{\bf Knowledge distillation.} Knowledge distillation models were mainly achieved via the teacher-student framework by distilling knowledge from a cumbersome teacher network and assisting in learning a lightweight student network for model compression \cite{kdsurvey,KD}.
-Recently, Cai et al. \cite{cai2019action} and Wang et al. \cite{wang2019progressive} introduced the knowledge distillation model for EAP.
+Recently, many models were proposed based on knowledge distillations under the teacher-student framework \cite{kdsurvey,KD}.
+For example, Cai et al. \cite{cai2019action} and Wang et al. \cite{wang2019progressive} introduced the knowledge distillation framework for EAP.
 These models tried to distill action knowledge from full videos by the teacher network and transferred it to the partial videos by the student network.
-However, Cai et al. \cite{cai2019action} ignored the correlations among different partial or full videos, and Wang et al. \cite{wang2019progressive} focused on the correlations between adjacent partial videos.
-In contrast to \cite{cai2019action} and \cite{wang2019progressive}, we consider the correlations between any partial or full videos and model their ASCK.
+However, Cai et al. \cite{cai2019action} ignored semantic correlations among different partial or full videos, and Wang et al. \cite{wang2019progressive} modeled correlations between adjacent partial videos.
+In contrast to \cite{cai2019action} and \cite{wang2019progressive}, we consider rich semantic correlations between any two partial or full videos and model their ASCK.